Connic

 Unacceptable Risk — Banned

 Social scoring, subliminal manipulation, emotion recognition in workplaces, and real-time biometric identification in public spaces.
-These practices are prohibited outright since February 2025.
-If your AI agent does any of this, it is illegal.
+These practices have been prohibited outright since February 2025.
+If your AI agent does any of this, it's illegal.
 Period.

 High Risk — Strict Requirements